mazipan/vue-ionicons/README.md

 ## 🎁 Contributing

 If you'd like to contribute, head to the [contributing guidelines](/CONTRIBUTING.md).
 Inside you'll find directions for opening issues, coding standards, and notes on development.

+Copyright © 2017 Built with ❤️ by Irfan Maulana